Golf Simulator Room - Design Ideas

 GOLF SIMULATOR SHED

 Keep in mind that we suggest having at least 14 feet of width so that both righties and lefties can play without many adjustments.
 Depth is a little trickier; We suggest the impact screen be a foot off the wall, and the golfer be hitting from 10-12 feet.
-Add in a few feet for a swing and you’re up to 15+ feet of depth, and if you want more room for your friends and family to be able to sit and watch, add another 5-10 feet.
+Add in 7' as an ideal space to swing and you’re up to 18+ feet of depth.
+If you want more room for your friends and family to be able to sit and watch, add another 5-10 feet.

-And lastly, for height, 10 feet is going to be the safest.
-Some players can get away with shorter ceilings, but if they have a higher backswing, you could be in trouble at less than 10 feet.
+Lastly, for height, 10 feet is going to be ideal.
+Some players can get away with shorter ceilings, but if you're tall or have a higher backswing or follow through, you could be in trouble at less than 10 feet.

 GOLF SIMS IN SHIPPING CONTAINERS